 I just love designs by Liam Ashurst and when I first came across them on Pinterest I knew I just had to embroider some for my living room.
 I’ve been doing embroidery for over 10 years, but I now find it to be quite challenging as my hands shake a lot due to my chronic illness.
-These embroidery hoops took me quite a few months to make.
+These finished embroidery hoops took me quite a few months to make.

 Make your own